berobinson/starter-hugo-academic/content/authors/admin/_index.md

 role: Associate Professor
 bio: My research interests include land systems, social-ecological policy, and statistics.
 interests:
-  - land systems
+  - Who gets ecosystem services?
+  - Where to put natural climate solutions?
-  - ecosystem services
+  - How to use national ecosystem accounts?
-  - policy evaluation
-  - international development
+#  - international development
-  - spatial analysis

 # Any social media you want linked or displayed.
 There are lots of other options here if you want to add a link for
 # github, a cv, email address -- see some other possible academic icons to link: https://jpswalsh.github.io/academicons/